betocool-prog/migen-litex-intro/Chapter01_BasicBlinky/README.md

 This Blinky and Led Chaser example should give us a decent enough starting point on some Migen and Litex concepts.

 Everyone knows the blinky.
-This one should blink at 3 Hz on a DE0 Nano board (CycloneIV) using Led 0, but you should be able to adapt it fairly simply for any other supported platform
+There are two examples, one for the Terasic De0 Nano and one for the Arty A7-100 (which also should work for the A7-35 if you change one parameter on the python file).

 The Led Chaser is a Litex Core module, which produces a nice looking Knight Rider style LED sequence from Leds 2 to 8.

 Led 1 will light up if the reset button is pushed.
 The reset button will be assigned to Key 0.

+There are minor differences between the Nano and the Arty examples, mostly due to clock frequencies and pin names, otherwise they are equivalent.

 ## Components